amore-upf/manynames/README.md

 |  list  |  str | Lists of images assigned to participants |
 | familiarity | float | Weighted average of corpus-frequency of responses |

-Besides, the English ManyNames dataset contains a file named ***additional-info-manynames-en.tsv***, composed of the additional columns in the following table.
+Besides, the English ManyNames dataset contains a file named ***additional-info-en.tsv***, composed of the additional columns in the following table.

 | Column | Type | Description |
 | -------- | :-------: | -------- |